-For this edition of Re-Animated, I take a look at one of the best examples of the 1950’s science-fiction creature feature – The Blob.
+Audiences love a good creature feature.
+Whether it’s just regular sharks, aliens, or over-sized insects, we can’t get enough of big monsters destroying famous landmarks.
+Sixty years ago, teens crowded drive-in theaters to see one of Hollywood’s best creature-features – The Blob.
 It’s the perfect midnight movie and a testament to a way of film-making that sadly goes unappreciated today.
 Thirty years after The Blob was released, it got the remake treatment.
 How well does the remake compare to its predecessor?
 Can it add something new to a fun 1950’s B-film?
-Let’s take a look below.

-Following World War II and the birth of the “Atomic Age” and the “Space Race”, the horror genre shifted its focus from Gothic monsters to science-fiction inspired nightmares.
-A growing middle class with more disposable income also saw filmmakers begin to target the teen market with cheap films that could fit on a drive-in theater double-bill.
+Following World War II and the birth of the “Atomic Age” and the “Space Race”, horror shifted focus from Gothic monsters to science-fiction nightmares.
+Hollywood also saw a growing middle class with more disposable income.
+In response, they targeted a new teen market with cheap movies that could fit on drive-in double-bills.

 The Blob was an independent sci-fi/horror film distributed by Paramount Pictures and starring a young Steve McQueen.
 It has a perfect 1950’s B-film plot – a meteor crashes outside a small town unleashing a formless alien life-form that consumes anything that gets in its way.
 Teen Steve Andrews and his girlfriend, Jane Martin, must convince the town’s skeptical adults that there is a threat on its way before it’s too late.

-Pure popcorn fun, The Blob is a surprisingly briskly paced film for its time period.
-Despite its admittedly silly premise, the film also builds a fair amount of suspense in its execution.
-Director Irvin Yeaworth stages the scenes with the slow-moving ‘blob’ in clever ways to mount some sense of tension.
-Good special effects for the era and a healthy dose of humor help out flesh out a well-staged, original concept.
+Pure popcorn fun, The Blob is a surprisingly briskly paced movie for the period.
+Despite its admittedly silly premise, there’s actually a fair amount of suspense in its execution.
+Director Irvin Yeaworth stages the scenes with the slow-moving ‘blob’ in clever ways to mount tension.
+Good special effects for the era and a healthy dose of humor flesh out a well-staged, original concept.

 Aside from McQueen, who shows the charm that would make him a movie star, most of the acting is fairly wooden.
 Some of the dialogue also probably falls on the side of unintentionally humorous (“Hotrodding around the universe”, anyone).
 But these aspects of The Blob just add to its charm.